nessktn/CS321-Project/README.md

-# CS321-Project 🛠️
-CS321 (Software Engineering) Project

 # About 📄
-This project is a dynamic website for a sports team to sell their merchandise
+This is the repository for an online merchandise store for the Arsenal FC sports team.
+It is a project built for the CS321 (Software Engineering) subject undertaken by third year computer science students in their second semester.

+# Project Details

-# Technologies 💻
+## Technologies 💻
-## Front End 🖼️
+### Front End 🖼️
 - HTML & CSS
 - React.js

-# CMS 🎨
+### CMS 🎨
-- Wordpress
+- Wordpress (Subject to change)
+- Strapi

-## Back End 🗃️
+### Back End 🗃️
 - Node.js / Django
 - MongoDB

-## Version Control 🔁
+### Version Control 🔁
 - Git / Github

-## Project Management 🗓️
+### Project Management 🗓️
-- Notion or Trello
-- Gantt Chart
+- ClickUp

-## Dev team 👨‍💻
+### Dev team 👨‍💻
-- Johannes Kutan
+- Johannes Kutan (Group Leader, Back-end development)
-- Susan Atsimb
+- Susan Atsimb (Front-end development)